oschulz/HeterogeneousComputing.jl/docs/src/index.md

 Currently only CPU and CUDA units are supports, support for AMDGPU, oneAPI and Metal will be added as well.

-The package provides [`AbstractComputeUnit`](@ref) and [`GenContext`](@ref) which allow for determining which compute unit given content is currently located on, moving it to other compute units, and generating new data on specific compute units.
+The package provides [`AbstractComputeSystem`](@ref) and [`GenContext`](@ref) which allow for determining which compute unit given content is currently located on, moving it to other compute units, and generating new data on specific compute units.

-The idea is that a `AbstractComputeUnit` or an `AbstractComputeUnit` (which compines a compute unit with a random number generator and a desired numerical precision) can be passed around and propagate through an application, so that the computational context is always available.
+The idea is that a `AbstractComputeSystem` or an `AbstractComputeSystem` (which compines a compute unit with a random number generator and a desired numerical precision) can be passed around and propagate through an application, so that the computational context is always available.

 Example: